bkil/gemiweb0/doc/js-choices.md

 ### window.location.href

 * Verdict: partial
-* Use cases: process arguments in the URI query or hash anchor, possibly `GET` form submissions
+* Use cases: process arguments in the URI query or hash anchor, possibly read `GET` form submissions
-* Restriction: can only get the full URL as a string
+* Restriction: can only get the full URL as a string, no property setter
+* Workaround: library
+* Standard: NS2

+### window.location.replace

+* Verdict: recommended
+* Use cases: change internal state in the URI query or hash anchor, possibly create `GET` form submissions
+* Workaround: library
+* Standard: NS3

+### window.location.assign

+* Verdict: recommended
+* Use cases: navigate to a different page without a setter for href
 * Workaround: library
 * Standard: NS2